Alhagie S. Darboe

-Alhagie S. Darboe is a Gambian politician who has served in the National Assembly representing Brikama North since 2017.
-He is currently the Minority Leader in the Assembly.
+Alhagie S. Darboe is a Gambian politician and member of the National Assembly representing Brikama North since 2017.
+He is the current Minority Leader in the Assembly.
 He is noted for his dialogue with President Adama Barrow.
-He has been an advocate for renewable energy and cooperation with ECOWAS to invest in Solar Energy and provide more reliable electricity.
+Darboe is an advocate for renewable energy and cooperation with ECOWAS to invest in solar energy to provide more reliable electricity across the country.
 Before entering politics, Darboe worked as a teacher at Bottrop Senior Secondary School in Brikama.